openfoodfacts/api-documentation/friction-log/README.md

 # API documentation friction log

-This log lists all the glitches that makes the Open Food Facts api documentation hard to use, but frames it around a narrative or customer(user) use case.
+This log lists all the glitches that makes the Open Food Facts [API documentation](https://openfoodfacts.github.io/api-documentation/) hard to use, but frames it around a narrative or customer(user) use case.
 Each log item can be created as issues so thier progress can be tracked.

 Title    |          Description
  ------------------------| ---------